panosstav/panosstav/README.md

 👋 Hi, I'm Panagiotis.

-💻 I am a passionate developer from Greece.
+💻 I am a developer from Greece.

 🎓 My diploma (joint degree) is in Naval Architecture & Marine Engineering at the National Technical University of Athens.